Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 ) {}
 ```

 The code above defines two circuits, `BaseCalculatorCircuit` and `RecursiveCalculatorCircuit`.
 The first circuit, `BaseCalculatorCircuit` is a simple circuit that receives two numbers as public input, and outputs their sum.
 The second circuit, `RecursiveCalculatorCircuit` is a recursive circuit that receives a number as public input, and a proof of the execution of the first circuit as a private input.
-The second circuit verifies the proof, and outputs the sum of the number from the public input, and the sum of the two numbers from the public ouput of the proof received as a private input.
+The second circuit verifies the proof, and outputs the sum of the number from the public input, and the sum of the two numbers from the public output of the proof received as a private input.

 The code above also defines two proof types, `BaseCalculatorCircuitProof` and `RecursiveCalculatorCircuitProof`.
 These are the types of the proofs that are generated by the circuits.
 The `BaseCalculatorCircuitProof` is a proof of the execution of the `BaseCalculatorCircuit`, and the `RecursiveCalculatorCircuitProof` is a proof of the execution of the `RecursiveCalculatorCircuit`.
 These proof types will be used to verify the proofs, and extract the public output from them.
 This explicit definition is necessary due to the nature of Zero-Knowledge circuits: all of the data type types and sizes must be known and fixed.